psarando/shire-reckoning/README.md

    It seems to me like these new Tuilérë and Yáviérë days could have been in honor (or a reflection) of the holidays of Númenor for [Erukyermë and Eruhantalë](http://tolkiengateway.net/wiki/Three_Prayers).
 3. **New Reckoning**:
-   The New Reckoning was introduced by King Elessar (a.k.a Aragorn) and started its reckoning from the day the One Ring was destroyed, T.A.
+   The New Reckoning was introduced by Aragorn the King Elessar and started its reckoning from the day the One Ring was destroyed, T.A.
 3019 'March' (Rethe/Súlimë) 25, which became its New Year's Day (Yestarë).
    So the start of each month was shifted back by a few days to align the calendar with this new Yestarë.